Ecruise-hub/FundMe/README.md

 # FundMe
-A Solidity crowdfunding smart contract with chainlink pricefeeds and owner controlled withdrawals

-# FundMe

 A decentralized crowdfunding smart contract built with Solidity.
 The contract allows users to fund the contract with ETH while enforcing a minimum USD contribution.
 It uses Chainlink price feeds to convert ETH to USD and provides owner-controlled withdrawals.